 1. Issues at School

 Problems arising at school is one of the more common questions for teen substance abuse.
 Furthermore, struggles include skipping class, lack of interest in school activities, and failing grades.
+Often, teens turn to drugs or alcohol as a means to escape the pressures of school as well as a way to deal with personal issues.
+Unfortunately, this only makes the issues worse.

 2. Peer Pressure

 There are many reasons why teens deal with substance abuse, but peer pressure ranks high on the list of possible risk factors.
 Hanging out with the wrong crowd that encourages drug use drastically raises a teen’s risk of substance abuse.
+But peer pressure can come from close friends and even family members.

 3. Anxiety and Depression

 Mental health disorders are becoming increasingly common among teens and young adults.
 Even more, the existence of depression or anxiety can increase a teen’s risk of turning to drugs or alcohol as an escape route.
+Again, this kind of self-medicating is intended to alleviate the distress teens feel but usually only worsens their mental health and increases their risk of addiction.

 4. Lack of Family Involvement

 If a teen feels alone or unattached from their parents and siblings, he or she may be more likely to abuse drugs or alcohol.
 Divorce, domestic abuse, or other difficulties within the home environment can increase this risk as well.
-Most noteworthy, a strong bond between parent and teen can drastically decrease chances of substance abuse.
+Most noteworthy, a strong bond between parent and teen can drastically decrease the chances of substance abuse.

 Where to Find Substance Abuse Treatment